- This event has passed.

 As our world becomes more globalized and interconnected, corruption and unethical practices around the world continue to rise, followed by an increase in regulation and enforcement.
 Since all companies are vulnerable to such corruption, it is important that businesses understand these issues and their impacts, and recognize their role in overcoming these global challenges.

-During this webinar, speakers from Barrick Gold, the Royal Canadian Mounted Police, and Global Affairs Canada, will discuss the importance of anti-corruption management, and share personal experiences, relevant tools and partnerships for creating effective compliance programs.
+During this webinar, speakers from Barrick Gold, the Royal Canadian Mounted Police, the Conference Board of Canada, and Global Affairs Canada, will discuss the importance of anti-corruption management, and share personal experiences, relevant tools and partnerships for creating effective compliance programs.

 This webinar will kick off the second installment of GCNC’s anti-corruption interactive e-series.
 The second series will have a regional focus and present concepts from e-chapters on the Middle East, Latin America, Eastern Europe, and Africa.
 Please click on the images below to download these e-chapters.
 You can also download the entire e-book »